Avatar: The Last Airbender (2024 TV series): Season 2 (2026)

+Season 3

+The episodes of the third season were written by Helen Shang, Teresa Huang, Emily Kim, Keely MacDonald, Christine Boylan, Phinneas Kiyomura, and Gabriel Llanas, respectively.
+The season is set to be released in 2027.

 Production

 Development

 In 2018, Netflix announced that a "reimagined" live-action remake of Avatar was to start production in 2019.
 The series' original creators, Michael Dante DiMartino and Bryan Konietzko, were initially announced to be the executive producers and showrunners.
 In June 2020, the creators departed the series due to creative differences.
 This was revealed after DiMartino published an open letter on his own website on August 12, 2020.
 The pair cited differences in their approach to the show compared with Netflix's vision, also citing a "negative and unsupporting" environment during their time with the studio; the duo ultimately received writing credits for the first and sixth episodes.

-In August 2021, Albert Kim was officially announced as a writer, executive producer and showrunner; he commented in a blog post: "My first thought was, 'Why?
+In August 2021, Albert Kim was officially announced as a writer, executive producer, and showrunner; he commented in a blog post: "My first thought was, 'Why?
 What is there I could do or say with the story that wasn't done or said in the original?'
 But the more I thought about it, the more intrigued I became.
 We'll be able to see bending in a real and visceral way we've never seen before."
 In the same post, Kim emphasized that "throughout this process, our byword has been 'authenticity'.
 To the story.
 To the characters.
 To the cultural influences.
 Authenticity is what keeps us going, both in front of the camera and behind it."
 Dan Lin, Lindsey Liberatore, Michael Goi, and Roseanne Liang were also announced as executive producers with Goi and Liang both directing episodes of the series.
 In the first season, each episode reportedly cost more than $15 million to make.

 On March 6, 2024, the series was renewed for a second and third season, with it set to conclude with the latter.
 On April 4, 2024, it was announced that Kim would be stepping down as showrunner but would remain as an executive producer, while co-executive producer Christine Boylan and executive producer Jabbar Raisani would become showrunners for the second and third seasons.